covcom/205CDE/06 Advanced CSS3/README.md

 So far, we have modified the way how individual elements look and how much space should be left inside or outside the margin.

-Next, you learn how to modify the position, width and height of a block element.
+Next, you learn how to modify the position, width, and height of a block element.
 As a result, you will be able to generate exactly the desired layout for your web page.

 There are three positioning schemes in CSS: